-Marx defined social reproduction as a process that reproduces the relationships that make up our society (Marx and Engels 1867).
-This process includes the ways that we take on the roles or identities that are part of our society, as well as the ways that we learn to accept these relationships and even take them for granted.
+Marx defined social reproduction as a process that reproduces the relationships that make up a given society (Marx and Engels 1867).
+It also includes the process by which people learn to accept these relationships and even come to take them for granted.

-Marx was particularly focused on how people reproduce the social roles and class identities that exist in the capitalist societies of his time.
-In these societies, he observed that some people held considerable power over the work that others did.
-At the same time, some people had no way of exerting control over their own workplaces and no power to determine the eventual uses of the goods they made at work.
-In Marx’s eyes, these people had been reduced to sources of labor for the powerful to exploit.
-Marx used the social reproduction concept to describe the processes that produced acceptance of these inequalities, as well as the processes that continued to produce groups of people with enormous power and others who lacked it.
+Marx was particularly focused on how people produced (and reproduced) class identities that existed in capitalist societies of his time.
+In these societies, he observed that a small group held considerable power over the work that others did.
+At the same time, many had no way of exerting control over their own workplaces and no power to determine the eventual uses of the goods they produced at work.
+In Marx’s eyes, these powerless workers had been reduced to sources of labor for the powerful to exploit.
+Marx used the social reproduction concept to describe the processes that produced and reproduced both the uneven distribution of power he saw and its acceptance.

 If you were ever a young American attending an Independence Day celebration on the Fourth of July, you may be able to recall social reproduction occurring during these ritual events.
-Did your older relatives ask you questions or provide advice about school, or college plans, or your future career?
-When we are exposed to these questions repeatedly, they reinforce a sense of value that many in American culture place on academic success or on career advancement, and they encourage us to desire these roles.
+Consider for a moment whether your older relatives asked you questions or provided advice about school, or college plans, or your future career?
+When we are exposed to these questions repeatedly, they can easily reinforce a set of ideas about what it means to be successful, they can encourage us to desire specific social roles for ourselves, and they can teach us deference for others who have achieved these roles.
 Similarly, the gossiping that takes place at a ritual like a 4th of July family celebration might reproduce cultural beliefs that certain traits, identities, or achievements are undesirable.